migs/terraform-gcp-database/README.md

 }
 ```

-The `authorized_networks` variable must be a string, containing either an IP address or a network in CIDR format.
+The `authorized_network_x` variables must be a string, containing either an IP address or a network in CIDR format.
 In the example above, this is string is an output from the `terraform-gcp-natgateway` module.

 ## High Availability